CUBRID/cubrid-manual/en/sql/datatype.rst

 ::

-    If you specify 'pacesetter' as CHAR(12), 'pacesetter ' is stored (a 10-character string plus two whitespace characters).
+    If you specify 'pacesetter' as CHAR(12), 'pacesetter ' is stored (a 10-character string plus two white space characters).
-    If you specify 'pacesetter ' as CHAR(10), 'pacesetter' is stored (a 10-character string; two whitespace characters are truncated).
+    If you specify 'pacesetter ' as CHAR(10), 'pacesetter' is stored (a 10-character string; two white space characters are truncated).
     If you specify 'pacesetter' as CHAR(4), 'pace' may be stored or error occurs depending on the configuration value of allow_truncated_string (truncated as the length of the character string is greater than 4).
     If you specify 'p ' as CHAR, 'p' is stored (if n is not specified, the length is set to the default value 1).